arpan-pal/arpan-pal.github.io/_talks/SIAM_TXLA_2021.md

 location: "South Padre Island, TX, USA"
 ---

-Gave a talk at SIAM Texas Louisiana sectional meeting.
+Attended the conference and gave a talk at the 4th Annual meeting of SIAM Texas Louisiana Section, hosted by UT Rio Garnde Valley in South Padre Island.

 Please find the slides [here](../files/SIAM_TXLA_2021.pdf)